fordantitrust/stage-idol-calendar/ICS_FORMAT.md

 # ICS Format Guide - Idol Stage Calendar

-ไฟล์นี้อธิบายรูปแบบไฟล์ ICS (iCalendar) ที่โปรเจ็กต์รองรับสำหรับการ import/export events
+This file describes the ICS (iCalendar) file format supported by this project for importing and exporting events.

 ---